 Just as modern household appliances such as washers, dryers, and refrigerators offer far greater energy efficiency than models from decades past, modern industrial equipment is increasingly energy efficient.
 Replacing older equipment that is dragging down your power factor may offer a quick return on investment to justify the expense.

 Variable frequency drives (VFDs) and soft starters prevent an enormous surge of power from being drawn during the start-up of equipment such as pumps and motors.
-This can improve your PF and extend the life of your equipment.
+This can improve your power factor and extend the life of your equipment.

 3. Change Behaviors